kan-li/kan-li.github.com/research/index.md

 </span>

 <span id="sparseSVM">
-###Sparse Classification for High Dimensional Data <a href="{{site.url }}/2016/08/Sparse-classification/" target="_blank">[Post]</a><br>
+###Sparse Classification Methods for High Dimensional Data <a href="{{site.url }}/2016/08/Sparse-classification/" target="_blank">[Post]</a><br>
 The work aims to classify patient with Alzheimer’s Disease (AD) using gene expression data.
-Two methods were adopted to carry out classification: **sparse logistic regression** and **sparse support vector machine**.
+Two methods were adopted to carry out classification: **sparse logistic regression** and **sparse proximal support vector machine**.
 We assessed how well the methods can discriminate between patients based on classification accuracy, sensitivity and specificity.
 A toy model is detailed in the post.
 </span>
 <br>